 Want to get in on the action?

 Prospective students may set up a 15-minute Zoom meeting with the Yale Bands Director, Thomas C. Duffy, by email.
 Please send your request to firstname.lastname@example.org.
-You may also fill out and online information card, and a Yale Bands officer will respond.
+You may also fill out an online information form and a Yale Bands officer will respond.

 Yale Concert Band

 The Yale Concert Band, the musical center for the woodwind and brass world at Yale University, is best known for its varied repertoire, which spans from traditional marches, world premieres, and crowd favorites to the music of Glenn Miller and theatrical pieces (involving black lights, a fog machine, sunglasses and the biggest clarinet you’ve ever seen).
 Recent successes for the ensemble include the sold-out performance of our recreation of the Glenn Miller Band in Woolsey Hall, and a 2011 concert in Carnegie Hall, in which the band premiered a French horn concerto and performed a Chinese cantata with a chorus of over 100 singers.

 The Yale Concert Band travels, too.
 Recent tours have taken the YCB to Ghana, Lithuania, Latvia, Estonia, South Africa, Mexico, Brazil, Bermuda, Ireland, Spain, Austria, the Czech Republic, Russia, Italy, Greece, Haiti, and Australia.
 Unfortunately, COVID-19 canceled our May 2020 tour to Germany (but we plan to get back on track planning future travel after the pandemic crisis is behind us).

 Yale Jazz Ensembles